-After a very tough 2016 marked notably by political rhetoric on drug pricing and a very low level of drug approvals by the FDA, and a sharp recovery that followed in 2017, we believe the current rerating of the Biotechnology sector is likely to gain steam as we move into 2018.
+After a very tough 2016 marked notably by political rhetoric on drug pricing and a very low level of drug approvals by the FDA, and a sharp recovery that followed in 2017, we believe the current rerating of the Biotechnology sector is likely to gain steam in 2018 and beyond.
 We see M&A as a very powerful catalyst to support sector's undemanding valuations.

-On the therapeutic front, we believe that genes therapies and personalized medicine will be on investors’ agenda as we move into 2018 as newer technologies (including mobile wearables) are now able to capture, analyze, and share clinical data in a very short timeframe.
+On the therapeutic front, we believe that genes therapies and personalized medicine will be on investors’ agenda as newer technologies (including mobile wearables) are now able to capture, analyze, and share clinical data in a very short timeframe.
 With the new US tax-code and the huge incentive it has on investments (expense of amortizations), Capex is likely to get a boost and is likely to benefit the "hardware" players.